INSPIRE-MIF/INSPIRE-in-your-Country/LU/Country_fiches/LU-Country_fiche-2025.md

 The coordination structure created by the national [INSPIRE law](https://legilux.public.lu/eli/etat/leg/loi/2010/07/26/n4/consolide/20150101) is called CC-ILDG:
 * Comité de Coordination de l’Infrastructure Luxembourgeoise de Données Géographiques CC-ILDG, created in 2009, is an organisation that acts as a steering committee of all the activities concerning the creation, updating, management and distribution of geographic data, either in analogue or in digital form.
 This group is led by the Administration du Cadastre et de la Topographie (ACT), who is responsible for an important part of the geographic data currently available in the Grand-Duchy.
 * Groupe Technique de l'Infrastructure de Données Géographiques GT-ILDG: The members are representatives of their respective public organizations, appointed by their ministers or directors in charge meet 2-4 times a year to discuss projects related to geodata, to discuss challenges and the progress of development of the geoportal tools created by the ILDG / Geoportal team at the ACT.
 * Thematic Working Groups: if special interest topics arise during general meetings, working groups are constituted and agree a meeting schedule.
-The actual WGs are: WG for legislation purposes, WG for points of interest, WG for water data, WG for geodata policies, WG for the management of metadata.
-Currently there are two active working groups, one for the usage of UAVs and one for creating an online platform about underground data (pipes etc)
+The actual WGs are: WG for points of interest, WG for drone data, WG for historical data, WG for transport data, WG for underground data.

 ##### Progress

 The separation of CC-ILDG and GT-ILDG has been decided in 2019 so that the "CC" can focus on the tasks given by law and the GT can focus on technical aspects.
 Most if not all geographic data produced by the public sector in Luxembourg is released under Creative Commons 0 license to the public domain and is available on [https://data.public.lu](https://data.public.lu).
-This is a huge step and it also helps the public actors to collaborate better.
+This is ahuge step and it also helps the public actors to collaborate better.
 All the data that is being harmonized for INSPIRE is taken from the open data portal, harmonized and put back there under the same license as INSPIRE GML.
 The whole harmonizing process has been fully automated, so that GMLs, ATOM Feeds and WMS View Services are created by a process that is fed by mapping rules.

-Recently, OGC API Features has been added to the infrastructure to meet the needs of the High Value Dataset Regulation so that all the High Value Datasets that fall under the INSPIRE Directive do automatically meet the conditions.
+Recently, OGC API Features has been added to the infrastructure to meet the needs of the High Value Dataset Regulation so that all the High Value Datasets that fall under the INSPIRE Directivedo automatically meet the conditions.
 The GML files are considered as bulk downloads and the OGC API Features represent the API Part.

 A very high percentage of the data is harmonized and we continue harmonizing newly available or updated datasets.